 The launch of the research

-To tackle this gap and assist front-line care staff, Professor Murphy and Dr Holmes were awarded a grant by The Burdett Trust for Nursing to undertake a groundbreaking research project.
+To try to tackle the issue and assist front-line care staff, Professor Murphy and Dr Holmes were awarded a grant by The Burdett Trust for Nursing to undertake this groundbreaking research project.

 “We worked with local care homes in Dorset to find out how much people were eating and drinking each day.
 Our results showed that around half of our participants weren’t eating or drinking enough to meet their daily energy needs.
 We also found that many people were spending a high proportion of their day sitting or sleeping, which may explain why some had small appetites,” says Professor Murphy.